Mike Norvell: Florida State

 In the off-season of his fourth year, Florida State extended Norvell to a new contract averaging $8.05 million per year.

+Norvell coached the Seminoles to an ACC title in the 2023 season.

 At the start of the 2023 season, Norvell and the Seminoles were ranked #8 in the AP Poll.
 Florida State defeated then #14 Louisville Cardinals in the ACC Championship Game, and claimed their first conference championship since the 2014 season, the school's nineteenth conference title.
 Norvell and Florida State ended the season with a 13–0 record and the Seminoles were ranked fifth in the College Football Playoff committee’s final rankings, becoming the first undefeated Power Five conference champion to be left out of the Playoff.
 The Seminoles were instead invited to the Orange Bowl to face the Georgia Bulldogs.
 Georgia subsequently defeated Florida State by a score of 63–3.
 For the team's accomplishments, Norvell was named ACC Coach of the Year, won the Bobby Dodd Trophy, and was awarded as the Paul “Bear” Bryant National Coach of the Year.

 The 2024 season ended with a 2–10 record, the team's worst since 1974.
 After the disastrous 2024 season, FSU fired both the offensive and defensive coordinator.

-Norvell's Seminoles began the 2025 season with an upset win over eighth-ranked Alabama before setting school records with the largest win in program history the following week and matching the previous year's win toal.
-After three wins to open the season, the Seminoles suffered four consecutive defeats, starting 0–4 in conference play for the first time in program history.
+Norvell's Seminoles began the 2025 season with an upset win over eighth-ranked Alabama before setting school records with the largest win in program history the following week, matching the previous year's win total.
+The Seminoles would go on to suffer four consecutive defeats, starting 0–4 in conference play for the first time in program history.
+Prior to the last game of the regular season, the university announced that Norvell would be returning as coach for the 2026 season.
+Florida State would go on to finish with a losing record and be ineligible for a bowl game.